 - 8 cloves garlic (minced)

-- 3 tbsp fresh ginger (peeled and grated)
+- 3 tablespoon fresh ginger (peeled and grated)

-- 1 tbsp cumin seeds ((not ground cumin))
+- 1 tablespoon cumin seeds ((not ground cumin))

 - 1 cinnamon stick